 Tips for Creating Student Portfolios with Otus

 Using student portfolios is a great way to showcase and celebrate student creations.
 The team at Otus created this list of tips to help make the case for the power of creating student portfolios in the classroom.
 They’ve included the effect size on student learning for each category as researched by John Hattie of the Visible Learning Institute.
 If you aren’t familiar with Hattie’s work you can check it out here.
-Criteria with a score above a 0.4 are considered to have a greatest impact of student learning.
+With this criteria, a score above a 0.4 has the greatest impact of student learning.

 Student Goal Setting (.5)

 Ask your students to use data to determine three skills-based or standard-aligned goals for themselves as learners.
 The goals should be skills-based in order to make them applicable to as many content areas as possible.
 Students can then document their rise towards meeting their goals in all of their classes by adding examples of work that show growth to their portfolio.